microsoft/CLRInstrumentationEngine/docs/build.md

 ## Azure DevOps Build

 Azure DevOps (previously known as Visual Studio Team Services or "VSTS") is the suite of tools and services for the end-to-end lifecycle of software development.
-It provides repos to host source code, boards for task tracking, test suites and build pipelines for compiling code, and artifact management to retain packages such as nuget feeds.
+It provides repos that host source code, task boards for work tracking, test suites and build pipelines for compiling code, and artifact management to retain packages such as nuget feeds.

 Although the CLRIE repo is hosted in GitHub, it originally was hosted privately by Microsoft and leveraged Azure DevOps pipelines to build and